JeffreyDavidsz/PromisifiedWebSocket/README.md

 # PromisifiedWebSocket

-This class is a wrapper for the WebSocket class that comes with Node.js.
+This class is a wrapper for [ws: a Node.js WebSocket library](https://github.com/websockets/ws).
 It adds the following functionality:

 Promise-based send method
 Event emitter for websocketOpen and websocketError